Blick Blick

-"Blick Blick" is a song by American rapper Coi Leray and Trinidadian rapper Nicki Minaj.
+"Blick Blick" is a song by American rappers Coi Leray and Nicki Minaj.
 It was released through Republic Records and 1801 on March 18, 2022 as the fifth and last single of Leray's debut studio album Trendsetter.
 The song was written by the artists alongside Randall Hammers, Asia Smith, and producers Dr. Luke, Rocco Did It Again!, Ryan Ogren, and Mike Crook.
 The single peaked at number 37 on the US Billboard Hot 100 and number 68 in Canada.

 Background and promotion

 In February 2022, Leray's father, fellow American rapper Benzino, revealed that his daughter had a collaboration with Minaj, who then denied having worked with any artist recently.
 However, Benzino later apologized for announcing the joint effort.
 On March 14, 2022, Minaj revealed through a Q&A session on Twitter with her fans that she pulled her verse from "Blick Blick" due to Benzino previously announcing the team-up, but stated that she had a private conversation with Leray, in which she sympathized with her and decided to keep it on the song; the two artists announced the song the same day.
 On March 23, 2022, Minaj also praised Leray for her confidence on social media and Leray praised Minaj in return.
+Since then, it appears as if the two have cut ties and no longer associate with each other; as Minaj unfollowed Leray on social media in September 2022.